hellowac/celery-zh-cn/cn_docs/getting-started/first-steps-with-celery.rst

 Other brokers
 -------------

+Other brokers

+.. tab:: 中文

+.. tab:: 英文

 In addition to the above, there are other experimental transport implementations to choose from, including :ref:`Amazon SQS <broker-sqs>`.